 Mr. Rotenberg is executive vice president and chief clinical officer for Caron Treatment Centers.
 He is recognized throughout the industry as an expert in treating co-occurring mental health disorders, relapse, and family issues, and innovative approaches to the intervention and treatment of teens and young adults.

-During his 23-year tenure at Caron, Mr. Rotenberg has pioneered treatment approaches and developed gender-specific programs that emphasize cultural literacy as a key element in teen and young adult addiction treatment.
+During his 23-year tenure at Caron, Mr. Rotenberg has pioneered treatment approaches and developed gender-specific programs that emphasize cultural literacy as a key element in teen and young adult behavioral health treatment.
 In fact, his assertion that industry experts and parents must “speak teen” in order to prevent and treat teen addiction inspired ground-breaking research that identified how teens communicate about alcohol and drugs on the internet.
-In addition, he has also actively campaigned against the phrase “gateway drug,” which often dismisses the harm caused by alcohol and marijuana on today’s teens and young adults.
+In addition, he has also actively campaigned against the phrase “gateway drug,” which often dismisses the harm caused by alcohol and marijuana to today’s teens and young adults.

 Mr. Rotenberg holds a master’s degree in psychology from Marywood University and a Master of Business Administration degree in healthcare administration from Alvernia University.
 He has been a certified addiction counselor since 1996.